Home > All Recipes > Small Cakes for Two > Small 6-Inch Chocolate Cake

 • Preheat the oven to 350F degrees and adjust the oven rack to the middle position.
 Grease a 6-inch round cake pan and line the bottom with a piece of parchment cut to fit.

-• In a medium mix together the sugar and oil.
-Add the egg, sour cream, and vanilla and mix until smooth and combined.
+• In a medium mixing bowl, whisk the sugar, oil, egg, sour cream, and vanilla until smooth and combined.

 1/2 cup organic cane sugar, 1/4 cup canola oil, 1 large egg, room temperature, 2 tablespoons full fat sour cream, room temperature, 1 teaspoon vanilla extract

 • In a small mixing bowl, whisk together the flour, cocoa powder, baking powder, and salt.
-If your cocoa powder is lumpy, sift it through a fine mesh strainer set over the bowl.
+Tip – Cocoa powder can clump, so I recommend sifting the dry ingredients through a fine mesh strainer set over the bowl so you get even distribution and the cake bakes evenly.

 1/2 cup all-purpose flour, 1/4 cup unsweetened cocoa powder, Dutch process, 1/2 teaspoon baking powder, 1 pinch salt

 • Sprinkle the dry ingredients, along with the hot coffee, over the wet and mix until no dry streaks remain.
-It is ok if the batter is lumpy – we don't want to overmix the batter.
+It is ok if the batter is lumpy – we don't want to overmix it.

 1/4 cup medium brew coffee, very hot